Pedagogic staff in early childhood education and care

 In-service training within schools is essentially organised by individual schools, although assistance with its preparation, execution and subsequent evaluation is available in some Länder from in-service training institutions and advisers from school supervisory authorities.
 In some Länder the Ministry of Education and Cultural Affairs is informed of the content and dates of courses held within schools and in other Länder in-service training sessions within schools are offered by the central institutes of the Länder in cooperation with the school supervisory authorities.

 Training courses are also offered by churches and non-public bodies (e.g. foreign cultural institutions and associations which bring together school and industry).
 In some Länder these bodies must be recognised by the school supervisory authorities.
-Universities and higher education institutions of equal status have set up courses of further studies (with a final examination) and supplementary and further training courses for teachers.
+Universities and higher education institutions of equal status have set up courses of further studies (with a final examination) and supplementary and further training courses for teachers and are increasingly involved in in-service training.
 The institute directory in the Appendix contains an overview of establishments in the Länder offering in-service teacher training and further training courses.

 The entry criteria for in-service teacher training courses are shown on the relevant course programme which is published regularly by the Ministry of Education and Cultural Affairs concerned, by in-service training institutions or other organisers of in-service teacher training.
 The courses are usually offered at central, regional or local level for specific target groups (for example, teachers at specific school types or levels, teachers with teaching qualifications in certain subjects or teachers from a specific region).